mycujoo/mcls-async-api-examples/README.md

 # MCLS Async API Example (Google Cloud)
 --------------------------------

-This cloud function sync wordpress posts with the MeileSearch server.
+This example shows you how to use the MCLS Async API .

 ## Requirements